-Outdoor Learning is a broad term that includes:
+Outdoor Learning is a broad term that can include:

-Outdoor play [learning through play], school grounds projects, environmental education, recreational and adventure activities, personal and social development and more.
+Learning outside the classroom, school grounds projects, environmental education, recreational and adventure activities and personal and social development.

 Woodmansterne Primary School offers outdoor learning opportunities for children across the school that fully utilise our unrivalled outdoor facilities to enhance our children’s learning.
 Children will be provided with a broad, rich curriculum that allows them to develop into pupils who love the challenge of learning and are resilient to failure.